gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-general.md

 <hr>
 ### Selection

-#### Characters considered part of a word for selection
-When you double-click in the terminal window, a "word" is selected.
-The OS's algorithm for word selection is used, but it's extended to also include characters in this set.
-For example, by adding `/` to this field, double-clicking on a `path/like/this` would select the entire path instead of just one component.

 #### Copy to pasteboard on selection
 If enabled, text is copied to the clipboard immediately upon selection.
 If not selected, you must select **Edit > Copy** to copy it.